ArthurCbn/cabot/README.md

 ```

 `mp3_copy` is useful if you want to have a copy of every downloaded tracks in mp3 320kbps.

->Unfortunately, last.fm does not support auto-sync : if the last.fm playlist is linked to another service, you'll need to update it manually on last.fm.

 ### Qobuz credentials